 Where to promote or market yourself as a vlogger, or a streamer or, in general, a content creator?

-In this blog post I want to share the things I do to promote myself on social media, and hopefully it will inspire you to do the same, or maybe give you some other ideas.
-In any case I hope you will find it helpful 🙂
+In this blog post I want to share the things I do to promote myself on social media, and my different social media strategies so hopefully it will inspire you to do the same, or maybe give you some other ideas.
+In any case, I hope you will find it helpful 🙂

 Make a social media content plan

 If you are an Instagram or Facebook person, I highly recommend using their Meta business suite, because they have a pretty good content planner.
-I always recommend doing the posts authentically and on real time, but let’s get serious.
+I always recommend doing the posts authentically and in real-time, but let’s get serious.
 Life is busy and hectic as it is, so having the option of planning a few posts here and there, it can only be a good thing.
-I also plan a few of my social media posts and I’m completely guilt free.
+I also plan a few of my social media posts and I’m completely guilt-free.

-However, if you don’t want to schedule automatically, I do recommend making some sorts of a planning to help you keep things structured.
-It can be a google spreadsheet, or an excel file, or a calendar of some sorts.
+However, if you don’t want to schedule automatically, I do recommend making some sort of planning to help you keep things structured.
+It can be a Google spreadsheet, an excel file, or a calendar of some sort.
 Whatever you find more useful, go for it.

 Here is an old screenshot of my Notion calendar: